-The Ukrainian National Museum is a museum and cultural institution dedicated to preserving Ukrainian American heritage.
-The museum was founded in 1952 by Ukrainian scholars fleeing the Soviet Union.
-It is located in Chicago's historic Ukrainian Village neighborhood, a longtime center of the Ukrainian American community.
-The museum contains thousands of artifacts from folk art to war memorabilia, as well as a library and archives.
-It hosts many programs around the year including art exhibits, cultural activities, and community events.
+This Chicago museum was founded in 1952 by Ukrainian scholars fleeing the Soviet Union and offers exhibits and programs that help share Ukrainian history along with the experience and perspectives of Americans of Ukrainian heritage.
+The museum is located in Chicago's historic Ukrainian Village neighborhood, a longtime center of the Ukrainian American community.
+The museum contains thousands of artifacts from folk art to war memorabilia and a library and archives.
+The museum also hosts many programs around the year including art exhibits, cultural activities, and community events.

 Backstory and Context